MoFan-5501/Video-Downloader/README.md

 # Video-Downloader
-A simple python script which is useful to download videos from Youtube
+A simple Python script which is useful to download videos from Youtube

 # Dependencies
 ## pyTube :
-Pyhton Library which gives access to youtube library of videos
+Python Library which gives access to YouTube library of videos